oscar-lima/pybullet_ros/README.md

 - sensors: Depth information (pointcloud)

-Main implementation is done [here](https://github.com/oscar-lima/pybullet_ros/blob/melodic/ros/src/pybullet_ros/pybullet_ros.py)
+Main implementation is done [here](https://github.com/oscar-lima/pybullet_ros/blob/noetic/ros/src/pybullet_ros/pybullet_ros.py)

 ## Installation

-The following instructions have been tested under ubuntu 16.04, 18.04 and kinetic, melodic ROS distributions.
+The following instructions have been tested under ubuntu 16.04, 18.04 and kinetic, noetic ROS distributions.

 This wrapper requires that you have pybullet installed, you can do so by executing: